tolking/vue-lazy-loading/README.md

 # vue-lazy-loading

-> *alpha* a vue plugin to better supporting lazy loading for image and iframe
+> a vue plugin to better supporting lazy loading for image and iframe

 **The plugin will preferentially use native image and iframe [lazy-loading](https://caniuse.com/#feat=loading-lazy-attr), if the browser does not support it, it will be implemented through [IntersectionObserver](https://caniuse.com/#feat=intersectionobserver)**